 City National Bank and the Hart Leadership Center Foundation will be hosting the 2018 Los Angeles Black Business Leaders Hall of Fame event on Wednesday, September 26, 2018, at the Bovard Auditorium on the beautiful University of Southern California campus.
 Director and Producer Reginald Hudlin will be our keynote speaker.

-WHAT OUR GUESTS HAD TO SAY ABOUT THE INAUGURAL BLACK BUSINESS LEADERS HALL OF FAME EVENT!
+COMMENTS FROM OUR GUEST AT THE 2016 BLACK BUSINESS LEADERS HALL OF FAME

 “It was a pleasure meeting you and your wife at the Inaugural Black Business Leaders Hall of Fame Ceremony.
 The ceremony was a great success and I was so moved by Ms. Mellody Hobson’s story.” – Ana Sofia Lopes Johnson, MD, President-Elect, Association of Black Women Physicians

 “Thank you for the Inaugural Los Angeles Black Business Leaders Hall of Fame event last evening.
 Reuniting with businesses that have been serving our communities for many years was most gratifying.
 Thank you for all of the ingredients of the event from valet service to the shuttle carts that took the guests to their cars in the self-parking lot!!!
 The personal touch and attention to detail were noticed, appreciated, and amazing!” – Connie Bass